racktivity/ext-lfw/docs/alkiradocs/Macros/MacroWizardActions.md

 __Step 2:__

-Insure that the application server is running, then add the Wizards Actions macro to the page as follows:
+Ensure that the application server is running, then add the Wizards Actions macro to the page as follows:

     <div class="macro macro_wizardactions"></div>